garden/tree/admin/README.md

 - `rebuild`: reconstruct metadata from files seen on disk.
 Run without parameters for help.
 - `log/`: log files.
 - `well-known/`: files served by the HTTP server under the `/.well-known/` path.
-Used for Let’s encrypt.
+Used for Let’s Encrypt.
 - `setup/`: installation and systemctl scripts.
   - `tree`: HTTPS server of TheFileTree.
   - `redirect`: HTTP server redirecting to HTTPS.
   - `update`: HTTP server listening for GitHub push events on port 1123 to update your `tree` repo.
 Deprecated.
 - `private/`: folder with the server’s parameters.
 It typically contains dev.json for local work and prod.json for production.
-Also, https certificate files will be in `private/https/`.
+Also, https certificate files will be in `private/https/`, and the private database root CA keys are in `private/dbcerts`.
+- `db/`: database content and certificates, but not the private root CA key.

 A typical prod.json looks like this: